MaxKorbmacher/OFAMS_Brain_Age/README.md

 Original report of the clinical trial:
 Torkildsen, Ø., Wergeland, S., Bakke, S., Beiske, A. G., Bjerve, K. S., Hovdal, H., ... & Myhr, K. M. (2012). ω-3 fatty acid treatment in multiple sclerosis (OFAMS Study): a randomized, double-blind, placebo-controlled trial.
 Archives of neurology, 69(8), 1044-1051. https://doi.org/10.1001/archneurol.2012.283

+Finally, there is one previously published study looking at brain age in MS patients https://doi.org/10.3389/fneur.2019.00450 Limitations here: Healthy controls had no follow-ups, explainability of the model, relatively small N in training set, no further validations in an external validation set.
+Advancements: brain age particularly sensitive to MS when estimated from subcortical regions and cerebellum.

 ## MRI acquisition
 A Gadolinium tracer was used during MRI (T1-weighted) aquisition.
 Most of the acquisitions were at relatively low resolution with the exception of fast low angle shot (FLASH) acquisitions at baseline, m6, m24, and m120.
 In some cases, due to adverse events, patients were scanned ±1 month from the scheduled appointment.